rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+- Have layers with tagged multipolygons
+- Can create walls with `w`

+- Start writing post / decide on blog format

 - How do `key` and `poll` work; can they be simplified?
-- Have layers with tagged multipolygons
-- Blender models can be stored
-- Can create walls
+- Make a blender model and import it
 - Add `cat` back in as a function
-- Better support for multiline history
-  - BUG: trying running command from intermediate line
-  - BUG: extra character at end of lines
 - folders for variables corresponding to object

 - Try building a low poly character in blender